UltanPDoherty/outlierMBC/README.md

 # Outlier Identification for Model-Based Clustering

-- `ombc_gmm` - Identify multivariate outliers while clustering the data with a Gaussian mixture model.
+- `ombc_gmm` - Identify multivariate outliers while clustering data with a Gaussian mixture model.
-- `ombc_mlr` - Identify response variable outliers while fitting a multiple linear regression model to the data.
+- `ombc_lcwm` - Identify covariate and/or response outliers while
+  fitting a linear cluster-weighted model to the data.
-- `simulate_noisy_gmm` - Simulate data from a Gaussian mixture model with multivariate outliers.
+- `simulate_gmm` - Simulate data from a Gaussian mixture model with multivariate outliers.
-- `simulate_noisy_mlr` - Simulate data from a multiple linear regression model with response variable outliers.
+- `simulate_lcwm` - Simulate data from a linear cluster-weighted model with covariate and/or response outliers.

 ``` r
 library(ggplot2)